gnolang/gno-by-example/src/tutorials/gno.land/gbe/basics/04-variables/README.md

 section: Basics
 ---

-Global variables will keep the state between executions, but that is not the case for variables outside the global context, like inside functions:
+Global variables will keep the state between calls (transactions), but that is not the case for variables outside the global context, such as inside functions:

 ```go file=./variables.gno
 ```